 With 6 harp strings on this 10 string harp ukulele, melody can be played in addition to bass notes.

 Wild Mountain Thyme

 Harp Ukulele combines the sweet ukulele sound with harp like resonance and overtones.
 Christina Cotruvo’s article Harp Ukulele for Therapeutic Music in the Folk Harp Journal Summer 2020 issue: Harp Ukulele_Folk Harp Journal Summer 2020 article

 You don’t need to read music to play and sing along if you use the Ukulele Helper.
 First developed for patient use in rehabilitation facilities, this can be used by anyone who wants to play and sing along on a ukulele without reading music notation.
 Christina teaches beginner ukulele through Duluth Community Education.

 If you are age 18 or older and have a ukulele that you would like to play along with others, join in our strummin’ fun!
 We are an easy going, wanna play my uke group.
 All types of ukuleles invited along with “Friends” who are other instruments and voices who just gotta be around ukulele players.
 There is no charge.
 We meet the 2nd and 4th Monday of each month, 6:30 pm – 8:00 pm in Duluth, MN.
-5/30/2020 UPDATE: DUCS Tailgating will begin with the first June jam session.
-Contact me for location and safety requirements information.
-Also, visit our Blogspot.
+6/4/2020 UPDATE: DUCS will be taking the summer off and hope to reconnect in the Fall.
+Visit our Blogspot.